 No e-mail.
 No Wi-Fi.
-No Facebook.
+Not even any Facebook, Instagram, or TikTok.
 Nothing.
 Imagine for a moment being plunged back into the 20th century, without instant access to information, without the ability to communicate across space and time.
 Imagine, if you will, a nationwide internet outage.
 I don’t just mean one area or one provider, I mean everyone.
 It would probably affect land lines and a lot of TV distribution as well, since a lot of that traffic goes over the internet too.
 I’m talking about, you want to communicate with someone, you have to go see them.
-Horrifying, right?

 On the other hand, partial failures happen all the time.
 That’s a comforting thought, isn’t it?
 The good news is that the backup systems are so good that you just don’t notice.
 Maybe speeds are a little slow one day and then things get better again.
 That could be due to a system failure that isn’t allowing all the traffic in.
-It could be due to something stupid — several years ago it was revealed that ALL of the Netflix traffic in Verizon’s Southern California network was passing through one wire into one switch.
+It could be due to something stupid.
+Here’s an example.
+Several years ago,a newspaper report surfaced that ALL of the Netflix traffic in Verizon’s Southern California network passed through one wire into one switch.
 So of course there was congestion.

 The internet is, without a doubt, the greatest invention of our lifetimes, and of course it seems terrifying to think about life without it even though many of us remember the days before it became part of our lives.
 The good news is that while there may be a lot to worry about in this world, a complete internet failure probably shouldn’t be your top concern.